ribru17/118cs-notes/README.md

 ### Creating a network app

-- We need to incorporate different machines communicating across the internet
+- We need to incorporate different machines communicating across the Internet
 - We can do this several ways:
   - Client-server paradigm
     - Server